Agba Nojie of Uromi: History

-Death
+Death and legacy

 Agba N'Ojie of Uromi's exact date of death was never confirmed because he vanished into Ahojie bush in Uromi and was never seen again.

-Worship

-Alu-Agba Deity is a god of war and is worshipped under a tall kapok tree every Uromi first market day by the Esan people.
-They believe Agba N'Ojie has the power to protect them during the war and hard times.
+Alu-Agba is considered a deity—a god of war–by the Esan people.
+His shrine is under a tall Ceiba pentandra, or kapok, tree, where he is worshipped on every Uromi market day.
+They believe Agba N'Ojie has the power to protect them during war and hard times.